greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/corporate-communications_1_1.md

 ---
-title: "Corporate Communications Policy"
+title: Corporate Communications Policy
-description: "Overview of the Corporate Communication Policy at GitLab."
+description: Overview of the Corporate Communication Policy at GitLab.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/corporate-communications_1_1/
+linkTitle: Corporate Communications Policy
+type: docs
 ---

 ***THIS POLICY WAS APPROVED BY THE BOARD ON SEPTEMBER 14, 2021***

 ### PURPOSE